ComedicChimera/chai-lang.dev/content/book/unit1/chapter3.md

     z + 4  # COMPILE ERROR

-Finally, you can initialize multiple variables at once with the same value like
+Finally, you can initialize multiple variables at once with the same type extension like so:
-so:

-    let v1, v2 = 1

-    # same can be done with types
     let s1, s2, s3: string

 ## Assignment